 Sound is one of the elements that determine the success of your video production.
 In this following guide, you will learn how to:

-In Filmora9 for Mac (Latest Filmora version 9) you can insert background music and other files from the audio library or your computer, or you can even record your own voiceover using Filmora9 for Mac.
+In Filmora for Mac, you can insert background music and other files from the audio library or your computer, or you can even record your own voiceover using Filmora for Mac.

 Add Background Music